 - Sargent Art

 These brands have passed the inspection of satisfied customers all over the United States.
-If you want to have the best pastel-based artwork, these brands can definitely provide you the finest quality your artwork deserves.
+If you want to have the top-rated pastel-based artwork, these brands can definitely provide you the finest quality your artwork deserves.

 Are soft pastels the same as chalk pastels?